 PEPFAR is working with Janssen to make DRV 75 mg available.
 Through PEPFAR’s work with Janssen, DRV 75 mg will be available and orders are being placed.

 PEPFAR with GAP-f is working with Cipla to accelerate the availability of RTV 25 mg.

 PEPFAR has been working with Viiv and CHAI to make DTG dispersible tablets available for kids through regular meetings to track progress on study/regulatory approval and anticipatory planning to accelerate access/uptake of pediatric DTG in country programs.

 PEPFAR stands ready to act on this commitment for optimal pediatric ARV products, particularly if new gaps are identified.

-Using PEPFAR funding through a CDC award, CRS will support EGPAF to develop a program to introduce RAL granules for infants who test positive at birth, starting in one country in 2019, and then expanding to others.
-Merck is prepared to produce and donate the initial batch of product for this program.
+Using PEPFAR funding through a CDC award, CRS is supporting EGPAF to develop and roll out a program to introduce RAL granules for infants who test positive at birth, starting in one country in 2019, and then expanding to others.
+Merck produced and donated the initial batch of product for this program.
 Eswatini is currently focused on other priorities in its program and so we will start off in a different country that should be identified by May 2019.
-This collaborative project is on track but with plans to start with Zimbabwe for initial introduction of RAL granules rather than Eswatini.
+Zimbabwe was prepared to start this project but trainings have been delayed due to COVID-19.

 MSD confirmed RAL granules and chewable tablets will be available for use by end Q2 2019.